Frequently Asked Questions

 Lymphatic massage is typically more expensive than regular massage due to the extensive training we receive.
 The technique used is unique to the lymphatic system and is a totally separate discipline from traditional massage.
 Many people now offer lymphatic therapy, but it is imperative to ensure that whoever you choose to work with has received the proper training.
 The pathways used, where we start, as well as the rhythm and strokes applied, is of utmost importance.
 Using an incorrect approach, especially after cosmetic surgery, can lead to more harm than good.
 When working with Feel Good Lymph, you can rest easy knowing that we are qualified at what we do.

 Reagan was trained through the Academy of Lymphatic Studies to become a “Certified Lymphedema Therapist” as well as through the Norton School to become “Certified Cosmetic Surgery Therapist”.
+Additionally, she was trained under Rebecca Faria to learn the “Detox by Rebecca” method of Brazilian lymphatic drainage.
 These certificates ensure the highest level of skill and qualification when treating swelling, especially swelling related to cosmetic surgery.
-Additionally, her background in Occupational Therapy in a hospital setting provides additional insight into the recovery process, including knowing what signs and symptoms to look for with infection.
-She can also provide a home exercise program specific to your needs to promote healing and range of motion within the parameters set by the surgeon and specific surgery.
+Additionally, her background as an Occupational Therapist in a hospital setting provides additional insight into the recovery process, including knowing what signs and symptoms to look for with infection.